faisal143-star/faisalkhan/README.md

 # faisalkhan
-This is my first repository
+This is my first Git Repository.
+Author-Faisalkhan